mozilla/application-services/docs/product-portal/applications/consuming-megazord-libraries.md

 }
 ```

-The `init()` method sets some Java system properties that help the component modules locate the compiled
+The `init()` method sets some Java system properties that help the component modules locate their compiled
 rust code.

 After initializing the Megazord, the application can configure shared infrastructure such as logging: